NormanFrieman/wakander_backend/src/Controllers/README.md

 ### 5) ListBy [GET]

-The documentation regarding the ListBy route is in the README present in the `Database / Commands / Entities` folder
+The documentation regarding the ListBy route is in the README present in the `Database / Commands / Entities` folder.

 * If it is running on your local machine, replace the URL `https://wakanderbackend.herokuapp.com/` with `http://localhost:PORT_USED/`